-Predictable: The process for making assignments must be predictable.
+Predictable: The process for making assignments must not include unexpected steps.

-Public Publication: The protocol identifiers must be published in a manner that makes them available to everyone in selected well-known locations.
+Public: The protocol identifiers must be made available in a manner that makes them freely available to everyone in well-known locations.

 Open: The process that sets the policy for protocol identifier assignment and registration must be open to all interested parties.